Taking up running is a huge step, and taking the first step is always the hardest.

 - Each week has three runs and four rest days.

 - Each running session is broken up into running and walking intervals, so you won’t be running non-stop at this early stage until at least week 7 of the plan.

-Don’t forget to download my 10 week Couch to 5k training PDF at the end of this guide.
+Also, don’t forget to download the 10 week Couch to 5k training PDF at the end of this guide.

 - Monday: Run 1 min, walk 1 min, repeat 10 times